aalonzolu/Krypton/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run Krypton-Qt.
+You need the Qt4 run-time libraries to run kripton-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/krypton-qt (GUI, 32-bit)
+- bin/32/kripton-qt (GUI, 32-bit)
-- bin/32/kryptond (headless, 32-bit)
+- bin/32/kriptond (headless, 32-bit)
-- bin/64/krypton-qt (GUI, 64-bit)
+- bin/64/kripton-qt (GUI, 64-bit)
-- bin/64/kryptond (headless, 64-bit)
+- bin/64/kriptond (headless, 64-bit)

-See the documentation at the [Krypton Wiki](http://krypton.info) for help and more information.
+See the documentation at the [kripton Wiki](http://kripton.info) for help and more information.